vitus121289/livewire-crud-app/README.md

 Steps to run this project:
-    1. Clone project using this command "git clone origin <branch> https://github.com/vitus121289/livewire-crud-app.git".
+    1. Clone project using this command "git clone origin branch-name https://github.com/vitus121289/livewire-crud-app.git".
     2. Run "composer update".
     3. Create a .env file (You may also create a copy of the .env.example and rename it to .env).
     4. Generate APP_KEY using this command "php artisan key:generate".